Lance Lynn: Draft and minor leagues

 The St. Louis Cardinals selected Lynn in the first round, with the 39th overall pick of the 2008 MLB draft.

 In 2009, Lynn was named the Cardinals' organizational Pitcher of the Year after jumping three levels in his first full professional season.
 His final start for the year was for the Triple-A Memphis Redbirds of the Pacific Coast League (PCL).
 His season totals included a 2.85 ERA and 124 strikeouts in 148 2/3 innings.
-He led all Cardinals minor league pitchers in strikeouts from 2009–10 (141 in 2010).
+He led all Cardinals minor league pitchers in strikeouts from 2009 to 2010 (141 in 2010).

 Spending the entire 2010 season with Memphis, Lynn also led all Cardinals minor league pitchers in games started (29), was second with 164 innings pitched and 13 wins, and ninth with 7.74 strikeouts per 9 innings pitched (K/9).
 In addition, he led the PCL in strikeouts and games started and was second in wins in 2010.
 On September 10, 2010, Lynn broke the Redbirds' single-game franchise strikeout record, with 16 against the Oklahoma City RedHawks in a playoff game.
 It was also the highest strikeout performance that year in all the minor leagues.

-St. Louis Cardinals
+St. Louis Cardinals (2011–2015, 2017)

 2011–2013

 The club added Lynn to the 40 man roster and activated him on June 2, 2011.
 He made his MLB debut that night at Busch Stadium against the San Francisco Giants.
 In 34 1/3 innings in the regular season with the Cardinals, Lynn notched 40 strikeouts while allowing 25 hits and 11 walks.
 A pulled flank muscle in August prevented him from appearing in a game until a surprise appearance in the postseason.
 On October 10, Lynn was awarded the win after throwing exactly one pitch in Game 2 of the National League Championship Series (NLCS) against the Milwaukee Brewers.
 In the World Series, Lynn gave up back-to-back home runs in the top of the seventh to Adrián Beltré and Nelson Cruz.
 However, he won the World Series with the Cardinals, making a total of 10 appearances during the postseason after appearing in just 18 games during the 2011 regular season.

 After arriving at Cardinals spring training in February 2012, Lynn announced he would begin wearing the number 31.
 When Chris Carpenter went on the disabled list (DL) early in the season, Lynn replaced him in the rotation.
 He started strong, winning his first six games with an ERA of 1.40.
 One of his best games came on June 13 against the Chicago White Sox.
 He completed 7 1/3 innings, struck out a career-high 12 batters, and gave up only three hits.
 That performance lowered his ERA to 2.42.
 He also became the second player that season to win 10 games behind R. A. Dickey.